In This Article

 However, people with diabetes have difficulty regulating blood sugar levels.
 People with hyperglycemia (high blood sugar levels) or hypoglycemia (low blood sugar levels) need to monitor their conditions carefully.

 If left untreated, these conditions can lead to several health problems, including:

 - Kidney damage

 - Skin conditions

 - Alzheimer's disease

-Your liver plays a key role in balancing your blood sugar levels.
+The liver plays a key role in balancing your blood sugar levels.
 Alcohol decreases your liver's ability to function.
-Your liver may not be able to release glucose into your bloodstream properly.
+As a result, your liver may not be able to release glucose into your bloodstream properly.

 This can be especially dangerous if you have diabetes and take insulin.
 If your liver doesn't release enough sugar into your blood, you risk becoming hypoglycemic.
 Conversely, certain alcoholic drinks contain high levels of sugar and can actually spike your blood sugar levels.